top of page

 SPOKEN WORD AS ACTIVISM • SPOKEN WORD AS ACTIVISM • SPOKEN WORD AS ACTIVISM • SPOKEN WORD AS ACTIVISM •

-We are an eclectic ensemble of feminist voices speaking truth and justice through spoken word.
-Established in 2018 and based in Lansing, Michigan, we perform in libraries, community centers, churches, art galleries, and music festivals, including the National Women's Music Festival and the Women in the Arts Festival.
-Our performances feature our original poetry as well as poets such as Pat Parker, Gloria Anzaldúa, and June Jordan.
-Our debut poetry collection, Poems from the Resisterhood, was released in 2025 and features original poetry from each member.
+Voices of the Revolution is an eclectic ensemble of feminist voices speaking truth and justice through spoken word.
+Established in 2018 and based in Lansing, Michigan, they perform in libraries, community centers, churches, art galleries, and music festivals, including the National Women's Music Festival and the Women in the Arts Festival.
+Their performances feature original poetry as well as poems from poets such as Pat Parker, Gloria Anzaldúa, and June Jordan.
+Their debut poetry collection, Poems from the Resisterhood, was released in 2025 and features original poetry from each member.

-In 2023 we began an impactful, loving collaboration with pianist, playwright and composer Adrienne Torf discovering the force of words and music together.
-In 2024 we were invited to Washington, D.C. to perform with the Theater Alliance's production of Poetry for the People: The June Jordan Experience.
-In 2025, we were featured in Sistrum Lansing Women's Chorus' performance of Dr. Andrea Ramsey's Suffrage Cantata.
+In 2023 they began an impactful, loving collaboration with pianist, playwright and composer Adrienne Torf discovering the force of words and music together.
+In 2024 they were invited to Washington, D.C. to perform with the Theater Alliance's production of Poetry for the People: The June Jordan Experience.
+In 2025, they were featured in Sistrum Lansing Women's Chorus' performance of Dr. Andrea Ramsey's Suffrage Cantata.

-Known collectively as the "stunning sisterhood" by a dedicated following of friends, supporters, members of Voices have individual chapbooks, lead writing workshops, produce poetry events and perform at open mics.
-Each brings our own unique perspective and history spanning age and background.
-Our alliance is based on love, respect, and power that goes back decades.
+Known collectively as the "stunning sisterhood" by a dedicated following of friends and supporters, the members of Voices have individual chapbooks, lead writing workshops, produce poetry events and perform at open mics.
+Each brings their own unique perspective and history spanning age and background.
+Their alliance is based on love, respect, and power that goes back decades.

 [